I make things.

 Get in touch 🤙

 I use Flickr for most of my serious imagery.
+Instagram is for quick build updates.
 Github is where I store some of my code, and LinkedIn is for all you business types.
 I'm trying to get into the habit of using Mastodon.
-I've still got accounts on Facebook, Twitter and Instagram, but try to minimise usage.
+I've still got accounts on Facebook and Twitter, but try to minimise usage.
 There's also good old fashioned e-mail.
 If you really, really want to talk to me there's nothing wrong with a phone call.
 I'm available at+46 0736 504 195.
 Please sync with me in writing before calling.

 In my day job I'm an engineering manager at IKEA, working on IKEA.com.
 That job, my projects, my family and life keeps me busy.
 This means I no longer do custom web work for clients unless it's really, really interesting.
 Please keep that in mind before reaching out.